 - Build Your Vocabulary.

 Most of us are raised not to swear.
-Dirty talk is your opportunity to pull out all the stops on the foul mouth express.
-Unless your role playing calls for it, avoid clinical terms (like penis).
+But here's your opportunity to pull out all the stops on the foul mouth express.
+Unless your role playing calls for it, you probably want to avoid clinical terms.
 If you’re at a loss, do some research.
 Both of the books recommended below have lists of words.
 But you can do research online, by reading some raunchy erotica, or in some cases watching porn (although the dirty talk in porn tends to be unimaginative).
 You may even want to turn to something like the Urban Dictionary although the slang there may be more funny than hot.

 - Practice On Your Own